lukaselmer/address-extraction-openstreetmap/README.md

 # Address Extraction from OpenStreetMap Data

-Extracts addresses from .pbf files.
+Extracts addresses from .pbf files to .csv files.

 ## Installation